NVRaghuveerChebrolu/SaucedemoUIandReqresAPI/README.md

-# QA Automation Assignment
+# QA Automation of Rest API and UI

-We have added two tests: the first task is API-Test.feature and the second is UI-Test.feature.
+I have added two tests: the first test is API-Test.feature and the second is UI-Test.feature.
-- For the API-Test.feature, please visit https://reqres.in/.
-This should contain all the requirements.
+- For the API-Test.feature, I have used https://reqres.in/.
+(It contains all the requirements)
-- UI-Test.feature please visit https://www.saucedemo.com/
+- For the UI-Test.feature I have used https://www.saucedemo.com/

-Please DO use Page objects, make sure the code is reusable and feel free to improve the current code.

-**Note: We have intentionally added some bugs for you to debug.**

-Please contact the HR department if you have any questions.

-Good luck!
+I have implemented Page Object Model, the code is reusable.

 ## Test Automation Framework

 - This is a Maven based framework
-- `pom.xml` should have everything you need to create and run the tests.
+- `pom.xml` have everything you need to create and run the tests.
 Please add further dependencies if you require it.

 The following folder `src/test/java/AutomationTest/qumu` contains the following class: